ryanatkn/gro/src/lib/docs/gen.md

 for any TypeScript files with `.gen.` in the file name, and it outputs a file stripped of `.gen.` to the same directory.
-The `*.gen.*` origin files export a `gen` function that returns the content of the output file.
-More flexibility is available when needed including multiple custom output files.
+The `*.gen.*` origin files export a `gen` function More flexibility is available when needed including multiple custom output files.